The Role of Brachytherapy in Cervical Cancer Management

 Dr Johann Tang is an experienced radiation oncologist and cancer doctor who aims to deliver the highest level of care to his patients, especially when it comes to radiation therapy and cancer treatment.
 As a cancer specialist in Singapore, he is dedicated to understanding each patient’s condition and providing holistic, customised care that is both effective and compassionate.
 With ethics and empathy at the core of our practice, we strive to understand your individual needs and provide care that is compassionate and responsive.

-Experienced Radiation Oncologist
+Accomplished Radiation Oncologist

-Dr Johann Tang is a highly experienced radiation oncologist and cancer specialist in Singapore, with over 20 years of experience treating various cancers in both adults and children and several accolades to his name.
-Prior to entering private practice, where he is currently a senior consultant and medical director.
+Dr Johann Tang is an accomplished radiation oncologist and cancer specialist in Singapore, with over 20 years of experience treating various cancers in both adults and children and numerous accolades to his name.
 Dr Tang was at NUH for 18 years, from 2001 to 2019.
-Dr Tang spearheaded and built up the breast brachytherapy (Accelerated Partial Breast Irradiation APBI), outpatient interstitial image-guided cervical brachytherapy, and paediatric radiation therapy services at NUH to provide an array of the latest and best cancer treatment options for patients.
+Dr Tang spearheaded and built the breast brachytherapy (Accelerated Partial Breast Irradiation APBI), outpatient interstitial image-guided cervical brachytherapy, and paediatric radiation therapy services at NUH to provide an array of the latest and best cancer treatment options for patients.
 As a cancer doctor, Dr Tang is also passionately involved in research, having authored numerous peer-reviewed publications and won several research prizes.
+He is currently the Senior Consultant and Medical Director of ME Novena Specialist Group.

 Evidence-based Treatments

 Dr Johann Tang and his team utilise technology that has proven to be effective in cancer treatment.
-Having decades of experience in treating and researching the disease has enabled Dr Tang to remain current and on top of best practices and novel techniques, providing his patients with full assurance that they are receiving the most effective treatment available.
+Having decades of experience in treating and researching the disease has enabled Dr Tang to remain current and on top of best practices and novel techniques, providing his patients with full assurance that they are receiving the most effective cancer treatment available in Singapore.

 Patient-centered Care